armysolo/CNC-Keypad-Pendandt-Firmware/README.md

 *NOTE: This should work with other Arduino boards like the Arduino Micro Pro.
 However my testing was done only with a Nano clone so all wiring and sketch notes are based on the Nano.
 There's residual info/configs from the original fork I didn't want to get rid of.

 The Arduino Nano I use come un-soldered.
 The printed parts I designed are based off Arduino Nano clones without the pins.
 The parts could still work if modified but for now you'd probably have some fitment issues.
+You will need to solder pins to D2-D9 for the keypad.
+Make sure to flip the pins so the longer end of the pins are on the top instead of the bottom.

 ```
 Nano     Connected to: